mxro/async-log/README.md

 [Async Log](https://github.com/mxro/async-log) is a minimal implementation for asynchronous logging in Java.

-**Why**: To provide a logging implementation will work well in multi-threaded environments with minimal performance impact on main logic.
+**Why**: To provide a logging implementation works well in multi-threaded environments with minimal performance impact.

 ## Usage